tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/test-analyzer.md

 ---
 # Analyze Text (Azure Cognitive Search REST API)

 The **Analyze API** shows how an analyzer breaks text into tokens.
-It's used to test tokenization interactively, showing how a string is tokenized for a given analyzer
+It's intended for interactive testing so that you can see how a given analyzer will tokenize a string input.

 ```http
 POST https://[service name].search.windows.net/indexes/[index name]/analyze?api-version=[api-version]